Ongoing Project 1: Comparisons of different methods and tools for skin conductance response quantification.

 While raising awareness to these points is an important first step, it is crucial to provide constructive, evidence-based suggestions on where to go from here.
 In this case, representatives from eight different European laboratories working on fear conditioning in humans have agreed on suggestions and recommendations, which are provided as checklists and as an open editable version to be developed further by the field.

-Finalized Project 1: Don‘t fear fear conditioning – Methodological considerations for design and analysis of human fear acquisition, extinction and return of fear studies:
+Project 5: Don‘t fear fear conditioning – Methodological considerations for design and analysis of human fear acquisition, extinction and return of fear studies:

 The so-called ‘replicability crisis’ in psychology has sparked methodological discussions in many areas of science in general and psychology in particular.
 This has led to recent endeavors of the scientific community to promote the transparency, rigor and ultimately replicability of research which gave rise to the new field of “meta-research”.
 Originating from this zeitgeist, the challenge to discuss critical issues on terminology, design, methods, and analysis considerations in fear conditioning research has recently been taken up by the ‘Research Network for the European Interdisciplinary Study of Fear and Extinction Learning as well as the Return of Fear (EIFEL-ROF)’.
 A group of (young) scientists have met on a regular base since May 2015 to identify and debate on urgent open questions and important methodological considerations.
 This endeavor originated from and is reflective of the spirit of the annual European Meeting on Human Fear Conditioning (EMHFC).